Your 2025 Michigan LGBTQ+ Pride Calendar

 Albert El Fresco (Albert Ave. between Grove Street and M.A.C.
 Ave.), 4-9 p.m.

-This year, East Lansing Pride is bringing back their legendary open floor drag show — so get ready to cheer, twirl and maybe even join in (we won't stop you, although the queens might).
-The evening will also feature live music, local vendors and inclusive art activities.
+This year, East Lansing Pride is bringing back their legendary open floor drag show and lip sync battle!
+So get ready to cheer, twirl and maybe even join in.
+We won't stop you, although the queens might.
+The evening will also feature live music, local vendors, inclusive art activities and fabulous giveaways from locally sourced pride!

 Grand Haven Pride